altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 'M::How far down is...'
 ~They were a short distance away from the cube, less than 20 feet~ *Martha looked down*
-~Her stomach knotted, the sense of scale sunk in~
+~Her stomach knotted, the sense of scale sunk in.
-~It would be a long fall~
+It would be a long fall.
-~The air was unnaturally still - at seeing that depth she thought even indoors there should have been a breeze~ *Flanagan walked across the short bridge*
+The air was unnaturally still - at seeing that depth she thought even indoors there should have been a breeze~ *Flanagan walked across the short bridge*
-~The copper handrails crunched and rattled at Flanagan's grasp as he crossed~ ~It was made of that same copper wire mesh~
+~The copper handrails crunched and rattled at Flanagan's grasp as he crossed.
+It was made of that same copper wire mesh.
-~Flanagan reached the end - a small landing platform extending from the cube - made of the obsidian~ *Flanagan pressed in his palm on a part of the obsidian and it sunk in* *He repeated this in several other locations on the smooth reflective surface* *Martha crossed the bridge*
+Flanagan reached the end - a small landing platform extending from the cube - made of the obsidian~ *Flanagan pressed in his palm on a part of the obsidian and it sunk in.
+He repeated this in several other locations on the smooth reflective surface.
+Martha crossed the bridge*
 ~Taking careful steps and not looking down~
 *Finally he swung a door open*
 'M::Okay, not obsidian...'